Module 9: Air tightness and the use of tapes

 The simplest connections, such as flat joints in boards or membranes, simply require careful application of the tape by hand and then a firm pressure, either by hand or a small roller.
 The tape should be left on the roll whilst applying with the release paper on the back peeled off as the roll is unwound.
 Once you reach the end of the joint being taped the tape can be cut to the correct length.
 This way the tape is kept clean and wind will not cause the tape to twist and stick to itself or anything it shouldn’t.

-Internal corners, where two elements meet at and angle are a little more tricky and it is often easier to use a tape where the release paper has been split into 2 or more separate pieces.
+Internal corners, where two elements meet at and angle are a little more tricky and it is often easier to use a tape where the release paper has been split into 2 or more separate pieces, such as the Ampacoll XT double slit.
 A section of tape should be cut to the required length, placed in the correct location and then one of the sections of paper slowly peeled away.
 This allows the tape to stick to one side of the corner first which makes it much easier to ensure it is in the correct location.

 Tapes with split backings are more expensive but not always necessary.
 With some care and a very sharp, new blade on a craft knife, you can simply score down the back of a piece of standard tape.
 The release papers tend to cut fairly easily and if you don’t have huge amounts to do this can help you achieve the same result, albeit rather more slowly.

 External corners are much simpler and generally do not require a split backing.
 They can be applied in the same way as flat junctions above.